aaronbloomfield/ccc/hws/dappintro/index.md

 We need to start geth, as we did in the [connecting to the private Ethereum blockchain](../ethprivate/index.html) assignment.
 However, we need to add a few more command-line parameters:

-- `--http`: This enables the HTTP-RPC server (the RPC stands for Remote Procedure Call).
+- `--http`: This enables the HTTP-RPC server.
 What this means is that it will open a port (8545) that programs -- in our case, Remix -- can connect to to interact with geth (and, eventually, deploy to the blockchain)
+    - RPC stands for Remote Procedure Call.
+It's a way for one program to call a procedure running in some other program.
+In this case, the client is trying to call the procedure, and the geth node is receiving, and then executing, the procedure call.
 - `--http.corsdomain="https://remix.ethereum.org"`: This allows that particular site to connect to the HTTP-RPC server.
 Normally all sites are blocked for security reasons, so we have to specifically grant permission for individual sites to connect.
     - **NOTE:** if you are using the Remix IDE, you will have to enter some other value instead of `https://remix.ethereum.org`; the pop-up window in Remix (that pop-up window is described below) will tell you what the value is.
 For now, use the the flag as specified here, and know that you will have to make a change to it below; the assignment steps below will tell you when and how.
 - `--http.api web3,eth,debug,personal,net`: These are the APIs that are made available on the HTTP-RPC server.
 For example, by enabling `eth` (one of the ones listed), then `eth.blockNumber` can be called.
 This is only for the HTTP-RPC server; an attached geth node has access to all the APIs.